-I hereby certify that the foregoing Bylaws were approved by the Board of Regents of The University of Texas System on the day of \\\\\\\, 1986, and that the person whose signature appears above is authorized to execute such agreement on behalf of the Board.
+I hereby certify that the foregoing Bylaws were approved by the Board of Regents of The University of Texas System on the day of , 1986, and that the person whose signature appears above is authorized to execute such agreement on behalf of the Board.

-Executive Secretary, Board of Regents The University of Texas System 9.
-U. T. Cancer Center: Request for Permission for Individual to Serve as Regional Medical Director, Texas Medical Foundation for the Houston/Gulf Coast Region [Regents' Rules and Regulations, Part One, Chapter III, Section 13, Subsections 13.(10) and 13.(11)].--

-The Office of the Chancellor concurs with the recommendation by President LeMaistre that approval be given for Albert E. Gunn, M.D., Associate Professor of Geriatrics and Chief, Section of Rehabilitation Medicine at the U. T. Cancer Center, to serve as Regional Medical Director of the Texas Medical Foundation for the Houston/Gulf Coast Region.
+9. U. T. Cancer Center: Permission for Albert E. Gunn, M.D., to Serve as Regional Medical Director of the Texas Medical Foundation (TMF) for the Houston/Gulf Coast Region [Regents' Rules and Regulations, Part One, Chapter III, Section 13, Subsections 13.(10) and 13.(11)].--Permission was granted for Albert E. Gunn, M.D., Associate Professor of Geriatrics and Chief, Section of Rehabilitation Medicine at The University of Texas System Cancer Center, to serve as Regional Medical Director of the Texas Medical Foundation (TMF) for the Houston/Gulf Coast Region.